-The average person spends most of their day in various states of unconsciousness.
+The average person spends most of their day in operating from various states of unconsciousness.
 We sometimes call it autopilot, our bodies are going through the motions because the motions are predictable.
-Our minds are not fully conscious, but may instead be wandering as our bodies and mouths operate from a trance state.
-Sometimes it is a simple daydream and other times it is something less innocuous.
+Our minds are not fully conscious, but may instead be checked out as our bodies and mouths operate from a trance state.
+Sometimes we are simply distracted/preoccupied by our thoughts and other times it is something less innocuous, like trauma.

 We can also check out when something activates in us a program or conditioned response.
-For example, if you grew up in an abusive home, you may hear a loud noise and your body braces itself for a physical blow.
+For example, you make a mistake at work and before you even fully take it in, you try to hide it or blame someone else, because when you were growing up those in authority (parents or teachers) allowed no room for mistakes.
 These unconscious states, where we are running a programmed response that is not serving our best interests, are known collectively as our shadow.

 Each of us has a shadow, because where there is light, there is also dark.
-Emotional maturity and healthy relationships require us to be willing to look at those dark places and work on our shadows.
+Emotional maturity, fulfillment, liking ourselves, and healthy relationships require us to be willing to look at those dark places and work on our shadows.

 What Lives in Our Shadows